semweb4skosshuttle/skosshuttle-standalone/README.md

 **SKOS Shuttle is an application to maintain and use RDF/SKOS thesauri on the web.**

-All you need is a login to the (private) repository ch.semweb.ch:15476 - ask here for more informations
+All you need is a login to the (private) repository ch.semweb.ch:15476 - ask here for more informations The provided docker compose allows you to orchestrate a SKOS Shuttle working totally on HTTP or on HTTPS (SSL).

-The provided docker compose allows you to orchestrate a SKOS Shuttle working totally on HTTP or on HTTPS (SSL).
+You must have www.docker.com and https://docs.docker.com/compose/ installed on your environment.

 # Components of SKOS Shuttle standalone